Learn How A Farmer Is Growing Hazelnut Tree Root

 Taken From a Lecture By Peter Haarmann.

-Get American hazelnuts because the American hazelnuts are Eastern Filbert Blight resistant.
-They say that actually, this nut came from Asia.
+Get American hazelnuts because they are Eastern Filbert Blight resistant.
+They say that this nut came from Asia.
 Flown across the Pacific Ocean.
 Then spread this way.
 So, it’s evolved here where it has gotten the fungus and adapted to it.
-Whereas the European hazelnut, which is a larger nut that the colonists brought over from Europe, within a very short time plants were all dead.
-You can take American hazelnuts and grow rootstock and put any one of the walnut species on it.
+Whereas the European hazelnut, a giant nut that the colonists brought over from Europe, plants were all dead within a very short time.
+You can take American hazelnuts, grow rootstock, and put any of the walnut species on it.
 You can put any one of the hazelnut species on American hazelnut rootstock.
 That’s what I’m doing by gathering the seed.

 The Gasaway Gene Tree

-Now, the Oregon cultivars took about 17 years to develop through cross-breeding one thing.
+The Oregon cultivars took about 17 years to develop through cross-breeding one thing.
 They have identified the ‘Gasaway’ gene.
-The Eastern Filbert Blight hit the west coast of the United States and the infection struck the hazelnut orchards.
-Since the United States produces about 5% of the world’s bulk hazelnut crop and it was wiped out in the orchards.
-There was only one tree standing there alive in the middle of a field of dead trees.
+The Eastern Filbert Blight hit the West Coast of the United States, and the infection struck the hazelnut orchards.
+The United States produces about 5% of the world’s bulk hazelnut crop, which was wiped out in the orchards.
+Only one tree stood there alive in the middle of a field of dead trees.
 That now carries the name of the ‘Gasaway Gene Tree’.

 Gene And Breeding The Right Hazelnut Tree

 What Oregon has done is they’ve been breeding, cross-breeding, using that tree as the feedstock.
-Over years, come up with disease-resistant Eastern Filbert Blight tree cultivars.
+Over the years, come up with disease-resistant Eastern Filbert Blight tree cultivars.
 But it’s more than a disease.
-In the city of Corvallis, Oregon at the University of Oregon Corvallis breeds nuts that have commercial value for taste, size, shape, and resistance to disease.
-Not all of their cultivars are totally disease resistant.
-One of the things that Tom Molnar from Rutgers University, learned is that there are different races of the fungus that kills hazelnuts.
-You can get an Oregon species disease-resistant tree, plant it here on the Eastern seaboard, and it may not be disease resistant.
+In the city of Corvallis, Oregon, at the University of Oregon, Corvallis breeds nuts that have commercial value for taste, size, shape, and resistance to disease.
+Not all of their cultivars are disease-resistant.
+One of the things that Tom Molnar, from Rutgers University, learned is that different races of the fungus kill hazelnuts.
+You can get an Oregon species disease-resistant tree and plant it here on the Eastern seaboard, but it may not be disease-resistant.
 This principle works the other way around.

 Ferrero-Rocher-Perfect-Hazelnuts

-One of the things that Tom Molnar from Rutgers University, learned is that there are different races of the fungus that kills hazelnuts.
-You can get an Oregon species disease-resistant tree, plant it here on the Eastern seaboard, and it may not be disease resistant.
+One thing that Tom Molnar from Rutgers University learned is that there are different races of the fungus that kill hazelnuts.
+You can get an Oregon species disease-resistant tree and plant it here on the Eastern Seaboard, and it may not be disease-resistant.
 This principle works the other way around.

 Both the University of Oregon in Corvallis and Rutgers University in New Jersey is doing are trying to create a more diverse pool where a hazelnut cultivar will have several disease-resistant genes in it.
 That’s the second level at which this scientific exploration is going.